Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 PBTK – The Protobuf Toolkit

-Next, I got the most recent release of a 100 MiB Android APK file from apkpure.com.
+Next, I grabbed the most recent release of a 100-MiB Android APK file from apkpure.com.

-Excited in vain, the most PBTK could get was a 59-byte proto file.
-Another tool called Apktool also looked promising, but the best it can do is disassemble bytecode, not decompile it – this may be good enough for Pen Testers, however.
+Excited in vain, the most PBTK could extract was a 59-byte proto file.
+Another tool called Apktool looked promising, but the best it can do is disassemble bytecode—not decompile it.
+That may be good enough for pentesters, though.

 What ended up working for APK decompilation is a combination of a dedicated person’s dex2jar tool and a Java Decompiler.
 A helpful guide can be found here.